Reviewing Uses of Regulatory Compliance Monitoring: Background and Related Work

 \subsubsection{Compliance Checking}

-While conformance checking is one technique that can be used for compliance monitoring, other technical approaches that do not use conformance checking exist.
-Here, we summarise them under the umbrella term of \emph{compliance checking}, in line with~\cite{groefsemaUseConformanceCompliance2022,lyComplianceMonitoringBusiness2015}. \emph{Complex event processing} (CEP)~\cite{luckhamPowerEvents2008} in particular, focussed on processing and aggregating streams of process event data, has been positioned as an enabling technique for compliance monitoring~\cite{lyComplianceMonitoringBusiness2015,knupleschAFramework2017,hashmiAreWeDone2018}: In CEP, process event data generated during process execution is collected and aggregated into higher-level events, to which monitoring rules and constraints are applied so that non-compliant behaviour can be detected~\cite{knupleschVisuallyMonitoring2015,hashmiAreWeDone2018}.
+While conformance checking techniques can be used for regulatory compliance monitoring, other techniques that do not belong to the family of conformance checking exist.
+Here, we summarize them under the umbrella term of \emph{compliance checking}, in line with~\cite{groefsemaUseConformanceCompliance2022,lyComplianceMonitoringBusiness2015}. \emph{Complex event processing} (CEP)~\cite{luckhamPowerEvents2008} in particular, focussed on processing and aggregating streams of process event data, has been positioned as an enabling technique for regulatory compliance monitoring~\cite{lyComplianceMonitoringBusiness2015,knupleschAFramework2017,hashmiAreWeDone2018}: In CEP, process event data generated during process execution is collected and aggregated into higher-level events, to which monitoring rules and constraints are applied so that non-compliant behaviour can be detected~\cite{knupleschVisuallyMonitoring2015,hashmiAreWeDone2018}.
 In general, CEP can be used for monitoring various types of system requirements, such as user requirements or design properties regarding e.g. information flow of web services~\cite{fischerSecurityPolicyEnforcement2007}; the focus of using CEP for compliance monitoring of business processes, and thus of this study, rather lies on the application of techniques for monitoring process events that make up business process executions~\cite{lyComplianceMonitoringBusiness2015}.
 These business processes in turn are subject to compliance constraints; in the case of regulatory compliance monitoring, these constraints are representations of regulatory constraints.
 We therefore do not consider applications of approaches that focus on granularities beyond those of business process instances, such as system requirements or service requirements, e.g. SLAs, or compliance constraints that do not stem from regulations.